GuildWorks/titech-2023/docs/Adalo2/Adalo2-en.md

 ---
 #### Logout
-- Select the AppBar in the pet list screen, and activate the Right Icon 1.
+- Select the AppBar in the pet list screen, and activate "Right Icon 1"
-- Change Icon to exit_to_app
+- Change Icon to "exit_to_app
-- ADD ACTION > More... > User Login > Select Log Out
+- Select "ADD ACTION" > "More..." > "User Login" > "Log Out"
-- Select ADD ANOTHER ACTION > Link > Login
+- Select "ADD ANOTHER ACTION" > "Link" > "Login"
 ![bg right h:580px](images/2021-11-04-23-51-45.png)

 ---
 Check it with the Preview function.
-Clicking on the added icon will now log you out and take you to the login screen.

 ---
 #### Action execution condition setting